FedoraQt/MediaWriter/MAC.md

 ## Building

-You can build Fedora Media Writer yourself.
+You can build Bazzite Media Writer yourself.
 It has just a few dependencies and building it is a matter of just running a few commands.

 ### Dependencies